 Proposition 103 has saved consumers billions

-A 2008 report by the Consumer Federation of America, looking solely at automobile insurance rates before and after Proposition 103, found that consumers realized $61.8 billion in savings as a result of the reforms enacted by Proposition 103.
+An earlier 2008 report by the Consumer Federation of America, looking solely at automobile insurance rates before and after Proposition 103, found that consumers realized $61.8 billion in savings as a result of the reforms enacted by Proposition 103.
 (Source: State Automobile Insurance Regulation: A National Quality Assessment and In-Depth Review of California's Uniquely Effective Regulatory System)

 One group reported that for every $100 saved for consumers, insurance companies paid only 25 cents in intervenor costs.
 Using the group's numbers, the costs of intervention is only .002% of the dollars saved for consumers.
 (Source: Intervenor System Has Worked To Save California Insurance Customers $2 Billion Since 2003)